 3—Winter Wonderland Lights at Portland International Raceway

 Baby, it’s cold outside!
 A great way to keep warm and enjoy the holiday lights is to head for Portland International Raceway (PIR) just south of the I-5 Bridge into Washington State.
 The lighting display is recognized throughout the Pacific Northwest as the “Largest Holiday Light Show West of the Mississippi.”

-You can drive on the racetrack to view the huge displays beginning November 29, 2019, through January 4, 2020.
+You can drive on the racetrack to view the huge displays beginning November 27th, 2020 – January 2, 2021.
 Be sure and check the PIR website or Facebook page for closures in case of severe weather and for the exact hours and days of operation.
 (Entrance fee)

 4—Christmas in Portland: A Very Portland Christmas at Pittock Mansion